HMIS Rajputana: Construction and career

 HMIS Rajputana was ordered from Lobnitz & Co. originally for the Royal Navy as HMS Lyme Regis in 1940.
 However, before she was launched, she was transferred to the Royal Indian Navy and eventually commissioned as Rajputana.
 She was a part of the Eastern Fleet, and escorted numerous convoys between Africa, British India and Australia in 1943-45.
 She took part in Operation Dracula, the invasion of Rangoon, in May 1945, and in September 1945, carried out minesweeping operations off Singapore prior to the formal surrender of Japanese forces in South East Asia.

 Post-war service

 In 1947, the Partition of India resulted in the Royal Indian Navy being split between India and Pakistan.
-Of eight Bangor-class minesweepers in the pre-partition navy, four were transferred to Pakistan, with Rajputana one of the ships that remained in the Royal Indian Navy, which was renamed the Indian Navy in 1950.
+Of eight Bangor-class minesweepers in the pre-partition navy, four were transferred to Pakistan.
+Rajputana was one of the four that remained in the Royal Indian Navy, which was renamed the Indian Navy in 1950.